hydrateio/kaas/README.md

 ## Request a k8s cluster... using a pull request

-At this point, we have atlantis listenting for changes to our infracode.
+At this point, we have atlantis listening for changes to our infracode.

 To request a new kubernetes cluster, provisioned by our rancher cluster manager we'd create a PR with this addition to the 'clusters' directory: